Pusty/writeups/justCTF2019/README.md

     77 solves overall, 13th solve

-The challenge consists out of a SystemVerilog file which depending on the current state and the input `di` advance to the next state and output a signal if it reached the solution state.
+The challenge consists out of a SystemVerilog file which depending on the current state and the input `di` advance to the next state and outputs a signal if it reached the solution state.

 ## Solution

-By iterating over the file and filtering out the conditions for state transfer I created a map from the old state to the new states and required `di`'s (which construct the flag).
+By iterating over the file and filtering out the conditions for state transfer I created a map from the old states to the new states and required `di`'s (which construct the flag).

 ```python
 f = open("fsmir.sv")